mynl/aggregate/stack.md

 Cat: put in changes to climate change el impact! (in progress) Then reinsurance and 10 mins...

+Reins: occ plot function not used in 2.6.6 = is it the right function?; duplication in explanation of new reins function (esp at the end).

+10 mins: severity with mean and CVs

+WARNINGS OFF function in utilities

 **Details.**

 `np.newaxis`, x=x[:, np.newaxis]